 We have audited the compliance of Taylor County, Florida with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement, and the requirements described in the Executive Office of the Governor's State Projects Compliance Supplement, that are applicable to each of its major federal awards programs and state financial assistance projects for the year ended September 30, 2012.
 Taylor County, Florida's major federal awards programs and state financial assistance projects are identified in the summary of auditor's results section of the accompanying Schedule of Findings.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal awards programs and state financial assistance projects is the responsibility of Taylor County, Florida's management.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal awards programs and state financial assistance projects.
 Our responsibility is to express an opinion on Taylor County, Florida's compliance based on our audit.